10 FACTS About Peripheral Arterial Disease – Part 2

 This September, join Maryland Vascular Specialists in recognizing National Peripheral Arterial Disease (PAD) Awareness Month by helping the public better understand the risks and treatment options for PAD and supporting the PAD patient community.
 By saving limbs through increased awareness and access to care, we can also save countless lives.

-Below is our second installment of our 10 Facts About Peripheral Arterial Disease blog series which covers #6 through #10.
+Below is the second instalment of our 10 Facts About Peripheral Arterial Disease blog series which covers #6 through #10.

 10 FACTS About PAD: #6 – #10